-Figure 2.11: ATX 20 pin connection layout [22].
+Figure 2.11: ATX 20 pin connection layout.[22]

-The ATX standard complies to the specifications set out by Intel to operate their processors.
-This is useful as an ATX compliant power supply has a 12V,, 5V and 3V3 supply line, capable of supplying a large amount of current.
+The ATX standard complies with the specifications set out by Intel to operate their processors.
+This is useful as an ATX compliant power supply has a 12V, 5V and 3V3 supply line, capable of supplying a large amount of current.
 The connection layout is illustrated in Figure 2.11.
 In order to use the power supply, specific connections need to be made and certain power rails must be used.
 To power up the PSU, a kettle plug must be connected for AC power and the AC switch must be on.
-The the “PS ON#” must be grounded to supply power over the 12V, 5V and 3V3 rails.
+The “PS ON#” must be grounded to supply power over the 12V, 5V and 3V3 rails.
 If left open, the voltage rails will be shut off .
-A ”PWR OK” output is provided from the power supply that indicates if the voltage rails are supplying the correct voltages with a high signal [22].
+A "PWR OK” output is provided from the power supply that indicates if the voltage rails are supplying the correct voltages with a high signal.[22]
 This is not necessary for operation, but convenient for indication.
 In order for the power to maintain a constant voltage, it may need to be tricked into thinking it is connected to a motherboard.
-This can be done by connecting a 5W load to the 5V rail [23].
+This can be done by connecting a 5W load to the 5V rail.[23]

 3 SYSTEM SPECIFICATIONS

 In order to commence the design of the Vending Machine, the specifications needed to be defined in detail in order to know what the design should focus on.
 The design discussion in this report will consist of three major sections.
 Those will be: the mechanical design including the delivery mechanism and enclosure, the PCB design of both controllers for the delivery mechanism, which will be called the MCU module from now on, the Raspberry Pi module plugin and the software for the Master program i.e. the Raspberry Pi, the MCU modules and the website.
 A mind map was created to assist with defining the specifications and can be seen in Figure 3.1.
 It shows the relevant specifications for each of the three sections and how they interact.